slamora/brackets-wiki/Localization-Tests.md

 3. Confirm the label has changed to ``View > Show Sidebar`` ``<menu_view_show_sidebar>``
 4. Click ``View > Show Sidebar``
 5. Open ``index.html``.
 In the Sidebar, click the gear icon in the Working Files header.
 Confirm the sort methods.
+6. In the Sidebar, click the Split icon at the top.
+Confirm the Split View options.

 # File Operations